Ultra-Plankton/artist-tracker/README.md

 # Music Updater Bot 🎵

-A Discord bot that tracks your favorite artists and sends notifications when they release new music via Spotify API integration.
+A Discord bot that tracks your favorite artists and sends notifications when they release new music via Spotify API integration with YouTube Music links.

 ## Features